bweiss/mortybot/README.md

 ### First run

 The first time you run the bot, it is strongly recommended that you send a REGISTER command to the bot once it has connected to the network.
-This will create a bot user profile with your current hostmask and grant admin privileges.
-Only the first user to register will be given admin privileges.
+This will create a bot user profile with your current hostmask and grant admin privileges (only the first user to register will be given admin privileges).
+It is also recommended to set a password with the PASS command via a private message to the bot.

 Once registered, the admin user can add, remove, and modify the bot's channels and users via the CHANNEL and USER commands.